Joel S. Goldsmith Teachings

 expression of Joel's consciousness and there was no organisation or

 membership to support him.
+This was by choice.
 He was

 rules, and that its development